IIT Patna: Science Block

 The science block has classrooms, faculty rooms and laboratories for Physics, Chemistry and Mathematics.
 These include the material science research and optics research facilities of the Physics Department, the chemistry instruments and chemistry research facilities of the Chemistry Department and the computational research facility of the Mathematics Department.

-Humanities and Social Sciences Block
+Humanities and Social Sciences Block (Block 1)

-The Department of Humanities and Social Sciences is located in Block 6.
+The Department of Humanities and Social Sciences is located in Block 1.

 The department has also set up a Centre for Endangered Language Studies to work for the minor/ tribal/endangered languages of the state of Bihar and adjoining areas.
 In addition, the centre aims to collaborate with the institutes and universities of the neighbouring states to work for minor/ tribal/endangered languages along the state borders.

 Mechanical Engineering Block

 The Mechanical Engineering Workshop building houses all the Mechanical Engineering Laboratories, viz.
 Basic and Conventional Manufacturing Lab, Advanced Manufacturing Lab, CAD/CAM Lab, Dynamics Lab, Fluid Mechanics Lab, Heat and Mass Transfer Lab, Instruments and Control Lab, IC Engines Lab, Material Testing Lab, Metrology and Metallographic Lab, Robotics Lab and Polymer Engineering Lab.